 Waterloo, Iowa

-Robert is in his 20th year as a NCAA Big 10 football official.
+Robert is in his 21st season as a NCAA Big 10 football official.
 He has officiated 12 NCAA Bowl games including the 2011 and 2014 BCS National Championship games.
 He has a total of 30 years as an official for college football and high school girls and boys basketball.
 Robert received the NFHS Officials Association Official of the Year for boys and girls basketball.
 He was inducted into the Iowa High School Athletic Association Officials Hall of Fame, and the Iowa Girls Coaches Association Basketball Officials Hall of Fame.

 Ron Torbert